 Now let’s take about some non-vegetarian delights.
 Head straight to Mohammad Ali Road to feast on smoking skewered Kebabs.

 Nothing else will soothe your desire for the best non-vegetarian cuisine other than the varieties of Kebabs offered, ranging from fish to mutton and chicken.

 Chunks of meat are marinated and grilled on charcoal giving birth to its distinct smokiness.

 The Englishmen would have never imagined that Mumbaikars will revamp their breakfast.

-Enough of spice loaded dishes right?
-How about some sweet Falooda.
+Enough of spice-loaded dishes, right?
+How about some sweet and colorful Falooda.

-Served in a glass bowl along with vermicelli, milk, tapioca pearls and various flavoures.
-A scoop of ice-cream is like a cherry on top of a cake.
+Served in a glass bowl along with vermicelli, milk, tapioca pearls, and various flavors.
+A scoop of ice cream is like a cherry on top of a cake.

 Garnished with rose syrup and chunks of dried fruit and nuts, Falooda is heaven served in a glass.